assemble/assemble/docs/content/subjects/assemble.md

 **For those who prefer a more technical description:**

 - Assemble is a node.js/JavaScript build system that that automatically builds projects and libraries from source code.
-- Besides building projects, Assemble can be used to update any project that contains files that must be updated automatically whenever other files change.
+- Besides building projects, Assemble can be used to update any project that contains files that must be updated automatically whenever other files change (using `.watch`)
 - Development with Assemble takes place on a local machine, and the generated site can be deployed to any web server.
 - Assemble can be used by command line or API.